Dear Caring Parent,

 - School starts without stress from home – it’s a loving start to our day

 - Mornings create a grounded feeling for the day – I need to be grounded for all that I do, I think and create best from groundedness

 - I am respectful of the time needs of those who need me first thing in the work day – this is just one of the ways I show I respect another

-THEN I created 5 types of affirmative statements based on the WHY THIS is IMPORTANT to ME:
+Create your affirmations based on why it is important.
+I created 5 types of affirmative statements based on the WHY THIS is IMPORTANT to ME: